-Members and Senior Officers - Members of the council and certain senior officers have direct control over the financial and operating policies of the Authority and are therefore in a position of influence.
-The total of members' allowances paid in 2018-19 is shown in Note 11.
-During 2018-19 a questionnaire was distributed to the 55 Current Members and 4 relevant officers, no significant declarations were made.
+Members and Senior Officers - Members of the Council and certain senior officers have direct control over the financial and operating policies of the Authority and are therefore in a position of influence.
+The total of members' allowances paid in 2017-18 is shown in Note 11.
+During 2017-18 a questionnaire was distributed to the 56 Current Members and 6 relevant officers, no declarations were made.

-At the time of preparing this statement returns had not been received from 6 of the 55 Members.
+At the time of preparing this statement returns had not been received from 4 of the 56 Members.
 Previous declarations have been reviewed and none of the Members who have yet to return their forms had previously made any material disclosures.

 Government Departments - Central Government has significant influence over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. Council Tax bills, Housing Benefits).
 Grants received from government departments are set out in the subjective analysis in Note 6 Expenditure and Income Analysed by Nature.
-Grant receipts and amounts outstanding at 31 March 2019 are shown in Note 15.
+Grant receipts and amounts outstanding at 31 March 2018 are shown in Note 15.

-East Kent Housing Ltd. - The Council, together with Canterbury City Council, Dover District Council and Shepway District Council (now Folkestone and Hythe) jointly own East Kent Housing Ltd, an Arms Length Management Organisation (ALMO), whose principal activity is to manage each of the four councils' housing stock.
+East Kent Housing Ltd. - The Council, together with Canterbury City Council, Dover District Council and Shepway District Council jointly own East Kent Housing Ltd, an Arms Length Management Organisation (ALMO), whose principal activity is to manage each of the four council's housing stock.
 For financial accounting purposes, East Kent Housing (the Company) is regarded as a related party as it is not a joint venture or a joint operation because the day to day operations are managed by the Board and, of the 12 members of the Board, there is only one representative from each of the member councils.
 The councils therefore do not have either sole or joint control, so it is therefore not included any further within the Statement of Accounts.

 Management Fee - The ALMO costs apportioned to the Council equate to a simple 25% of their total expenditure.
-Whereas the management fee for the period ended 31 March 2019 payable by Thanet District Council amounted to £1.324m.
+Whereas the management fee for the period ended 31 March 2018 payable by Thanet District Council amounted to £1.324m.
 This fee is based on the number of housing dwellings and the initial management expenditure relating to them at the commencement of the arrangement.
-Detail of this is included in the management agreement between the Council and East Kent Housing Limited.
+Detail of this is included in the management agreement between the Council and East Kent Housing Limited The balance owed to East Kent Housing at the year end was £10k, and is included within note 28 to the core financial statements.